jhonsonlee/dqn-navigating-in-a-virtual-world/README.md

 You are encouraged to learn the concept of Reinforcement Learning and [the DQN paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) and use this repo to better understand the implementation of an DQN agent to play the banana game.

+### The Details on The Environment and The Agent
+#### The Environment
+In reinforcement learning, the virtual world where the agent(the player) play is usually called **the environment**.
+Thus, the word **environment** refers to the square world full of bananas in our case.

+The environment is a virtual world full of bananas explained in the introduction section.
+The environment is further processed to a simple representation of **state space**.
+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction

+#### The Agent
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The agent is the player here.
+The agent will get a reward of +1 for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of our agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started